 A shorter trip can mean significantly less expense and a more efficient holiday, particularly for skiers.
-The majority of holidaymakers only ski for a week a year, so hitting the pistes from first lift to last light for six consecutive days (the length of a typical weekly ski pass) can be particularly challenging, or at least unlikely.
-If you are only buying a lift pass for two days, you will probably maximise your time on-piste, thus getting “more bang for your buck.”
+The majority of holidaymakers only ski for one week a year, so hitting the pistes from first lift to last light for six consecutive days (the length of a typical weekly ski pass) can be particularly challenging, or at least unlikely.
+If you're only buying a lift pass for two days, you will probably maximise your time on-piste, thus getting “more bang for your buck.”

 The most popular day to start (and finish) a winter holiday in the Alps is Saturday.
 This can make the roads leading to the villages much busier, particularly during the school holidays, slowing down transfers and potentially reducing precious ski time.
-It is pretty rare to experience any real traffic on the other days so, if you are planning on spending less than a week in Les Arcs, you should find travelling on Sunday to Friday that little bit easier and quicker.
+It's pretty rare to experience any real traffic on the other days so if you are planning on spending less than a week in Les Arcs, you should find travelling on Sunday to Friday that little bit easier and quicker.

 Another benefit of Saturdays being “transfer day” is that the pistes are always comparatively quiet; most tourists are travelling and most seasonnaires are working (driving the transfer buses, cleaning the chalets, etc).
 Therefore, if you can arrive before Friday night and stay until at least Sunday morning, you can enjoy the slopes at their most tranquil.
 Furthermore, because of the reduced number of skiers and snowboarders, you can benefit from a €30 reduced-rate all-day ski pass by buying it in advance here.